fls-bioinformatics-core/GFFUtils/README.markdown

 that it lies inside the start/end positions of the mapping gene extended by 1kb i.e. between `start` - 1000 and `end` +  1000.

-GFF_HTSeq_Annotator.py
+GFF_RNASeq_Annotator.py
 ----------------------

-GFF_HTSeq_Annotator.py takes the output from one or more runs of the HTSeq-count program and combines it with data from the source GFF file.
+GFF_RNASeq_Annotator.py takes gene count data (for example the output from one or more runs of the HTSeq-count program) and combines it with data from a GFF file.

 HTSeq-count should have been run using e.g.: